jonathangus/eth-global-istanbul/README.md

 ## 🍅 AA-tomato 🍅
-Demystifying account abstraction – Get ya wallet, all you need is a fingerprint and get access to true Account Abstraction ERC 437.
-Enables you to automate complex actions based on triggers and conditions in a safe way by remaining in custody.
+Demystifying account abstraction – Get ya wallet, all you need is a fingerprint and get access to true Account Abstraction ERC 4337.
+Enables you to automate complex actions based on triggers and conditions in a safe way by remaining in full control and custody.